| |

 race and got wrecked in the second.
 He wound up fourth in

-the standings.
 Still, he was the leader in wins with four

 including three straight.
 Part of the latter statistic was